Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 2. The lower the price, the bigger the groups will be to compensate for expenditures, underpaid employees, food quality, equipment, and accommodations.

-3. Any trip advertising the Salkantay Treks for less than US$ 400 will likely have several hidden fees.
+3. Any trip advertising Salkantay Treks for less than US$ 400 will likely have several hidden fees.
 You will ultimately spend more than you would on an all-inclusive tour (entry fees, emergency horse, duffle bag for personal items, transportation during the trek, extra activities on the route, hotel category, and bus up and down to Machu Picchu are basic things you must check before booking).
 You will be disappointed to learn that some were not included in your trip.

 Inca Trail vs Salkantay Trek